righthalfplane/SdrGlut/README.md

 # SdrGult
 SdrGlut is a simple software defined radio - using glut and glui for its interface.
 SdrGlut uses liquid-sdr and SoapySDR to preform the SDR calculations.
+The audio is handled by OpenAL.